award

 WHAT ARE THE DIFFERENT TYPES OF SPINAL CORD INJURIES

 There are several different types of spinal cord injuries.
-Our firm has represented victims that range in severity of spinal cord injuries.
-We have been representing spinal cord injury victims for decades.
-The most common spinal cord injuries are:
+Our law firm has extensive experience representing victims with a wide range of these types of spinal cord injuries, spanning various levels of severity, over the years.
+The most frequently encountered types of spinal cord injuries include:

 What causes spinal cord injuries?